 Windy City Smokeout

 Celebrate (and feast on) the top chicken wings in town!
-Wingout Chicago in Old Town gives you the opportunity to taste what the city’s best restaurants are serving up in the wing department.
-Discover your favorite flavor from sweet barbecue to spicy habanero, while enjoying adult beverages, live music, and a block party atmosphere.
+Every September, WingOut Chicago gives you the opportunity to taste what the city’s best restaurants are serving up in the wing department.
+Discover your favorite flavor from sweet barbecue to spicy habanero, while enjoying adult beverages, live music, and a fun party atmosphere.

 Ribfest Chicago

-Dig into some of the best barbecue from top rib pitmasters at the annual Ribfest Chicago in Chicago’s North Center neighborhood.
-Chow down and compare rib nuances — sweet or smoky, tender or charred, dry rubbed or dripping in sauce — and see who gets awarded top marks from the celebrity judges.
+Dig into some of the best barbecue from top rib pitmasters at Ribfest Chicago in North Center.
+Chow down and compare different styles of ribs — sweet or smoky, tender or charred, dry rubbed or dripping in sauce — and see who gets awarded top marks from the celebrity judges.
+Families can keep the fun going in the dedicated kids zone, while adults unwind with curated whiskey and bourbon tastings.

 Roscoe Village Burger Fest